 The bowl that you’re using to make the meringue is important.
-You don’t necessarily need a special type of bowl, but you do need to use a bowl that is very clean.
+You don’t necessarily need a special type of bowl, but you do need to use one that’s very clean.

-If there is anything off about the bowl, then it could mess the meringue up.
+If there’s anything off about the bowl, it could mess the meringue up.
 This means that you should meticulously clean the bowl to give yourself the best chance of success.

 It might be a good idea to go ahead and wash the bowl right before you plan to make the meringue.
 This will ensure that you don’t have anything to worry about.

 Some people go so far as to wash the bowl twice.
-Just ensure that the bowl looks very clean and then move on.
+Just ensure that it looks very clean and then move on.

 Avoid Whipping the Meringue Too Much

 There is such a thing as whipping the meringue too much.
-If you get overzealous when using a hand mixer, then you could easily whip the meringue more than you’re supposed to.
+If you get overzealous when using a hand mixer, you could easily whip it more than you’re supposed to.

 Going too far with the whipping will change the consistency of the meringue.
-Instead of whipping air into the meringue, you’re going to make it lifeless.
+Instead of whipping air into it, you’re going to make it lifeless.

 How to Whip Egg Whites to Make Meringue

 In case you lack confidence going into this process, you’ll be able to read this advice to learn exactly how to whip egg whites to make meringue.
-If you follow the instructions, then you should always be able to enjoy fluffy meringue.
+If you follow the instructions, you should always be able to enjoy a fluffy dessert.